2019-2020 Off-Campus Short Term Course Timeline

 |January||Center for Global Education issues requests for proposals.

 Faculty develop proposals — consult with Darren Gallant, Center for Global Education; meet with Stephanie Walsh in Accounting, Lane 221, for proposed budget approval; determine secondary course lead plan; determine on-site support needs; and discuss with department/program chairs.
-Consultation with faculty who led 2019 Off-Campus Short Term Courses is recommended.
+Consultation with faculty who led previous Off-Campus Short Term Courses recommended.

 Priority deadline for proposal submission to the Center for Global Education, for review by the Off-Campus Study Committee.